-Before beginning, be prepared to place the fuel tank in a secure location to avoid scratching the finish and to catch any fuel that may leak or drip from disconnected hoses or fittings.
+Be prepared to place the fuel tank in a secure location with a drain pan positioned to catch any fuel that may leak or drip from disconnected hoses or fittings.

-- Remove the seat.
-See the Removing the Seats section for details. - 2.
-Lift the rear of the fuel tank filler pad 1 to access the fuel tank bolts.
+- 1. Remove the seat.
+See the seat removal section. - Depressurize the fuel system.
+See the fuel tank depressurization section.